ntlind/persist/README.md

-# Flashcard App
+# Persist

-A modern flashcard application built with Swift and Python, featuring spaced repetition learning and rich text support.
+A modern flashcard application built with Swift and Python.

 ## Features

-- 📝 Rich text support with markdown
+I used to be a frequent Quizlet user, but I grew tired of how cumbersome it was to add and enhance my flashcards.
+This app offers several improvements that make it more suitable for everyday use:

-- 🏷️ Tag-based organization
+- Easy editing and modification of flashcards
-- 📊 Learning progress tracking
+- Tag-based organization (where one card can appear in multiple sets)
-- 🔄 Spaced repetition system
+- Streak and incorrect/correct ratio tracking and sorting
-- 📱 Native macOS interface
+- macOS notifications to nudge behavior
-- 🖼️ Image support
+- Image support
-- ⌨️ Keyboard-first navigation
+- Keyboard shortcuts

 ## Prerequisites